 The Forty Foot is an iconic Dublin swimming spot and no dip in these shimmering waters is complete without grabbing a 99 at Teddy’s afterwards.

 Explore the scenic trails of the Great Western Greenway in magical Mayo.
-The old railway route between Westport and Achill Island has been reinvented as a scenic 42km cycle path that showcases the breathtaking beauty of Clew Bay.
-Celebrate finishing the greenway with an overnight stay on Achill Island and admire its soaring cliffs and jaw dropping scenery.
+The old railway route between Westport and Cashel has been reinvented as a scenic 49km cycle path that showcases the breathtaking beauty of Clew Bay, Acaill and more incredible landscapes.

 Hop on your bike and plan a day on the Ballyhoura mountain biking trails on the borders of Limerick, Cork and Tipperary.
 As one of the best places to go mountain biking in Ireland, there are trails for all levels and abilities.
 Blast down technical trails or spend a day exploring the entire network.
 For those without a bike, there are bike rental shops nearby.